deep-diver/ai-paper-reviewer/content/paper-reviews/2410.14649/index.md

 ![](charts/charts_5_0.png)

-> 🔼 The chart displays the fast convergence of EvoPress in finding the optimal configuration for removing transformer blocks from Llama-3-8B.
+> 🔼 The chart displays the fast convergence of EvoPress in finding the optimal configuration for removing twelve transformer blocks from Llama-3-8B, achieving the optimum in only six generations.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: Removing twelve transformer blocks from Llama-3-8B under the constraint that only pairs of consecutive blocks can be removed.
 EvoPress finds the optimal configuration from the 8008 possible removal combinations in generation 6.